PitterPatterPython/jupyter_integration_base/README.md

 %%mysql
 select * from table
 ```
+- Integrations have instances, including a default instance.
+  - In the following ENV examples, INSTANCE and INTEGRATION are replaced by the instance and integration names.
+  - The default instance for integration (if you don't specify instance, it will use this) is specified by the ENV variable JUPYTER_INTEGRATION_CONN_DEFAULT="instance"
+  - URLs for instances are specified by JUPYTER_INTEGRATION_CONN_URL_INSTANCE  Instance is upper case here, where it's lower case when you use it (LOCAL in the ENV is local in the default instance)
+  - CONN_URL is the connection URL in the format: scheme://user@host:port?variable1=variable1val&variable2=variable2val
+    - Specific variables will be mentioned in the docs for the integrations using this
-- Queries results will return to plugable, user defined table in Jupyter.
+- Queries results will return to plugable, user defined display table in Jupyter.
   - Standard dataframe HTML is an option
-  - We are going to rely on qgrid by default (https://github.com/quantopian/qgrid)
+  - We are going to rely on qgrid by default (https://github.com/quantopian/qgrid) - please install it
-- Query results will ALSO return as a data frame automatically by the name of prev_integration
+- Query results will ALSO return as a data frame automatically by the name of prev_integration_instance
-  - If we had an integration named drill for working with Apache Drill, the variable prev_drill would always have the most recent query results, as a data frame
+  - If we had an integration named drill, with an instance name of local,  working with Apache Drill, the variable prev_drill_local would always have the most recent query results, as a data frame
   - If you want to save those results to work with them programatically, assign it to a new variable before your next query.
 - Help for the specfic data integration is custom to that integration
   - Help is currently crude print statements, however, I would like to see it expanded to something that could be provided as part of the integration, but also allow users to add their own per integration help, even describing data sets available etc.